gcallah/work/chaps/intro.md

 Philosophy of Right.
 There, we shall see Hegel's analysis of a labor both embedded in civil society and under threat from the market.

+## Edith Stein (1891-1942)

+The category of "women's work" enriches a thorough intellectual history of the idea of work.
+Contributing this perspective, this chapter explores the writings of philosopher and saint Edith Stein.
+Her understanding of vocation integrated elements of "[n]ature, freedom, and grace."
+This meant that while a person's work depends on the (sexed) nature of the person, gender roles are not the simple answer to organizing work.
+Indeed, "vocation is also something personal," and "the specific nature of the individual must be considered."
+Thus, freedom enters the equation, before finally, the grace of God sanctifies and encourages the trials and triumphs of work.
+This chapter proceeds according to this three-part understanding.

+Because, for Stein, nature was a determinant in defining the work of women, Stein on woman's nature and her corresponding views on girls' education are examined first.
+Next, this chapter turns to the category of freedom, which informs Stein's exploration of women's vocations and professions, which, according to Stein, are tied to natural tendencies, but preferences, temperament, and choice are also factors.
+A final, shorter section addresses how Stein saw grace, prayer, and sacraments as fortifying work.
+The chapter concludes by linking the theme of women's work to one of Stein's other intellectual interests – the phenomenology of empathy.

 ## Arendt

 Rebel, refugee, and political thinker, Hannah Arendt (1906-1975) is